donal/jsconf-asia-2014-git-and-github-workshop/fetch_and_merge.md

 The `git pull` command combines the `git fetch` and `git merge` commands into one.
-While this may seem like a useful shortcut, in practice it can cause problems and it's strongly recommended to avoid using it.
+While this may seem like a useful shortcut, in practice it can cause problems so it's strongly recommended to avoid using it.